Sensing Theorems for Unsupervised Learning in Linear Inverse Problems: Introduction

-\item We characterize the subset of operators that fail to provide model uniqueness: If the forward operator $A$ is itself equivariant to the action of the group, it is impossible to uniquely identify the model if $m<n$, even for arbitrarily small $k$ and large number of group actions $\ntransf$. \end{itemize} \end{itemize} \item We experimentally show that our bounds accurately characterize the performance of popular learning algorithms on synthetic and real datasets. \end{itemize}
+\item We characterize a subset of operators that fail to provide model uniqueness: if the forward operator $A$ is itself equivariant to the action of the group, it is impossible to uniquely identify the model if $m<n$, even for arbitrarily small $k$ and large number of transformations $\ntransf$. \end{itemize} \end{itemize} \item We experimentally show that our bounds accurately characterize the performance of popular learning algorithms on synthetic and real datasets. \end{itemize}

-\red{As summarized in~\Cref{fig:results_dc}, our results characterize the sampling regimes for model identification, complementing the existing results for signal recovery.
-In particular, we provide necessary and sufficient conditions for identifying a low-dimensional invariant signal model from incomplete measurements of a single operator as a function of the properties of the group.
+\red{As summarized in~\Cref{fig:results_dc}, our results characterize the \JT{sensing} regimes for model identification, complementing the existing results for signal recovery.
+In particular, we provide necessary and sufficient conditions for identifying a low-dimensional \JT{group} invariant signal model from incomplete measurements of a single operator as a function of the properties of the group.
 For example, consider 1D signals defined on a discrete grid of length $n$.
-We can uniquely identify a $k$ dimensional model with invariance to cyclic shifts using $m>2k+2$ measurements, whereas for a model with invariance to reflection we can only guarantee indentifiability if $m>2k+n/2+1$ measurements.}
+We can uniquely identify a $k$ dimensional model with invariance to cyclic shifts using $m>2k+2$ measurements, whereas for a model with invariance to reflection we can only guarantee indentifiability using $m>2k+n/2+1$ measurements. \JT{It is important to note that our identifiability results are purely geometric and do not cover the number of samples needed to learn the model structure (the so-called sample complexity).
+Quantifying the sample complexity would require additional assumptions on the class of signal models, the noise and the choice of learning algorithm, and is out of scope of the present paper.
+However, in the experiments, we show that our bounds capture the behaviour of various learning algorithms in practical datasets.} }